Circle Wealth Management LLC Grows Stock Holdings in Verisk Analytics, Inc. (NASDAQ:VRSK)

 Verisk Analytics Dividend Announcement

-The firm also recently declared a quarterly dividend, which will be paid on Friday, September 30th.
-Shareholders of record on Thursday, September 15th will be paid a $0.31 dividend.
-This represents a $1.24 annualized dividend and a yield of 0.65%.
+The company also recently disclosed a quarterly dividend, which will be paid on Friday, September 30th.
+Stockholders of record on Thursday, September 15th will be paid a dividend of $0.31 per share.
+This represents a $1.24 annualized dividend and a dividend yield of 0.65%.
 The ex-dividend date is Wednesday, September 14th.
-Verisk Analytics’s dividend payout ratio is presently 19.14%.
+Verisk Analytics’s dividend payout ratio (DPR) is 19.14%.

 Analyst Ratings Changes

 A number of research firms have recently commented on VRSK.
-Royal Bank of Canada reduced their price target on shares of Verisk Analytics from $227.00 to $210.00 and set an “outperform” rating for the company in a research report on Wednesday, June 29th.
-BMO Capital Markets upped their target price on shares of Verisk Analytics from $186.00 to $200.00 and gave the stock a “market perform” rating in a research report on Thursday, August 4th.
+BMO Capital Markets boosted their price target on shares of Verisk Analytics from $186.00 to $200.00 and gave the company a “market perform” rating in a research report on Thursday, August 4th.
+Royal Bank of Canada cut their target price on shares of Verisk Analytics from $227.00 to $210.00 and set an “outperform” rating for the company in a research report on Wednesday, June 29th.
 Raymond James cut their target price on shares of Verisk Analytics from $220.00 to $215.00 and set an “outperform” rating for the company in a research report on Thursday, August 4th.
-Barclays cut their target price on shares of Verisk Analytics from $220.00 to $200.00 and set an “overweight” rating for the company in a research report on Friday, July 1st.
+Robert W. Baird upped their target price on shares of Verisk Analytics from $215.00 to $220.00 in a research report on Thursday, August 4th.
 Finally, StockNews.com lowered shares of Verisk Analytics from a “buy” rating to a “hold” rating in a research report on Thursday, August 11th.
 One investment analyst has rated the stock with a sell rating, four have issued a hold rating and seven have assigned a buy rating to the stock.
 Based on data from MarketBeat, the company has an average rating of “Moderate Buy” and a consensus target price of $216.18.

 Verisk Analytics Profile